 Despite its vaguely counterculture ambience, Coventry Village is not immune to change.
 In fact, no establishment on this particular intersection’s four corners is the same as it was 25 years ago.
 On the northeast corner, for example, you bought bicycles in the 70s and Thai food in 2000s.
 Across Coventry, it was bad booze and deli food for decades until residents and city authorities lowered the boom.
 Conversely, the iconic Heights Hardware is approaching its 100th birthday.

 How appropriate: Big Fun whoopee-cushioned itself into existence on April Fools Day 1991.
-On that day, and ever since, Big Fun made—and still is filled with—history.
-Most of the store is packed with items Steve Presser acquired from warehouses: countless quantities of kitschy merchandise, a lot of which has never been out of the original packaging.
+On that day, and for nearly 3 decades, Big Fun made – and was filled with – history.
+Most of the store was packed with items Steve Presser acquired from warehouses: countless quantities of kitschy merchandise, a lot of which has never been out of the original packaging.
 Think G.I.
-Joes, Star Wars Action Figures, Atari, Polly Pockets and My Little Pony, well as cards and novelties far older than we are.
+Joe and Star Wars action figures, Atari, Polly Pockets and My Little Pony, as well as cards and novelties far older than we are.

 “Americanized Lebanese” food has been the most popular fare on Coventry for more than 40 years—ever since Tommy Fello perfected his craft while working part time at a drug store / soda fountain up where CoventrYard now stands.
 Our recommendation is that you order literally any falafel sandwich, accompanied by a chocolate milkshake with a banana in it.
 After lunch or dinner, consider a visit to Mac’s Backs-Books, which can be accessed from the street or from inside Tommy’s.